C.J. Uzomah Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Recent Performances

-- In last week's game against the Packers, Uzomah was targeted two times and racked up two catches for 16 yards.
+- Uzomah put together a 16-yard performance against the Packers last week on two catches while being targeted two times.

-- Over his last three outings, Uzomah racked up seven catches on nine targets and averaged 37.0 receiving yards with two touchdowns.
+- Over his last three outings, Uzomah's seven catches (on nine targets) have led to 111 receiving yards (37.0 per game) and two touchdowns.

 Uzomah's Cincinnati Teammates